 Beyond carrying water, hydration packs for running should carry the clothing, food, and equipment you need for a successful long run without disrupting your running stride.
 Adequate storage space is necessary to bring along what you need.
 This carrying capacity, paired with the weight of the vest, gives valuable insight into the quality of the construction, feel, and function of each pack.
 While this category still goes hand-in-hand with the one below, Pockets, it allows for a more objective assessment of a packs carrying capabilities given its size and weight, taking more of the packs intended design into play, be it short race or long fastpack.

-The Sense Ultra 8 hits the mark for minimalist race vests, with a sleek design that can be accessorized with additional features based on need.
 Minimalist race vests we tested performed really well in the volume to weight ratio, as they are designed to be lightweight and highly capable.
 We took it upon ourselves to weigh all of the vests, but determining usable volume is a bit trickier, so we opted to go with the purported numbers that each brand provided.
 The UD Race Vest 5.0 also offers significant storage in a featherweight package, and while this vest is positioned as a race vest, we found it to be a great option for many user types and more durable than the other race-specific vests we tested.

 Our hope is that this criterion places vests that are designed to be smaller race-oriented packs on a level playing field with larger packs that are designed with more storage space.
-For example, on the two ends of the high-performance spectrum are the Distance 15 and the Sense Ultra 8 — these two models represent different audiences and intended uses within the product category of hydration packs for running.
-The Distance 15 is the heavy-hitting, any condition, multi-day juggernaut, while the Sense Ultra 8 is the light-on-its-feet woodland fairy of the group.
-They are both extremely efficient and lightweight for what they can pack along but have very different purposes.
-This criterion distinguishes the Distance 15 as remarkable, scoring very high, despite having a point automatically docked for not having included soft flasks.
-It also vindicates the highly capable Sense Ultra 8 as one of the category leaders, as it weighs half as much as the Distance 15 but still can haul some serious gear.
-This is important to keep in mind while reading each review and hopefully clarifies that a lower storage capacity doesn't make a pack worse.
+The Distance 15, for example, is a heavy-hitting, any condition, multi-day juggernaut and scores very high, despite having a point automatically docked for not having included soft flasks.
+When reading our reviews, it's important to keep in mind that a lower storage capacity doesn't make a pack worse.
 Consider what you need to bring with you on your runs and objectives before deciding bigger (or smaller) is better.